syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Create

-The following code create a threaded comment for a specific cell with the specified text using **AddThreadedComment** method.
+The following code explains how to create a threaded comment for a specific cell with the specified text using **AddThreadedComment** method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}